lopezdsr/sql-query/sqlref/sql_reference.template.md

     * `ALL`: Retains all rows of the final result set, and does not eliminate redundant duplicates.
 This is the default.
 * The `FROM` clause defines the list of *relations* or *lateral views* that are combined to derive a result set.
 * The `WHERE` clause defines the way how *relations* and *lateral views* are filtered and **joined** to derive a result set.
-* In its simplest form the `GROUP BY` clause defines how rows qualifying for the final result set are grouped based on *grouping expressions*.
+* In its simplest form, the `GROUP BY` clause defines how rows that qualify for the final result set are grouped based on *grouping expressions*.
 Each group is represented by a single row in the final result set.
 * The `HAVING` clause is used with the *group by clause* to filter out groups from the final result set.

 <h3 id="resultColumn">resultColumn</h3>